Table of Contents

 What’s your ROI on Employee Engagement?

-It doesn’t take rocket science to know that investing in employee engagement yields multiple returns.
+It doesn’t take a rocket scientist to know that investing in employee engagement yields multiple returns.
 Financial gains.
 Productivity gains.
 Customer satisfaction gains.
 Heightened innovation.
 Lower absenteeism rates.
 Nimbleness.
 And a crushing competitive position are just a few off-the-cuff examples.

 “Treating employees benevolently shouldn’t be viewed as an added cost that cuts into profits, but as a powerful energizer that can grow the enterprise into something far greater than one leader could envision.“ – Harold Schultz, founder and former CEO of Starbucks